 A “debris hut,” also called an A-frame, is an ideal structure.
 It requires no tools and should you be unsuccessful at making a fire, it’s small enough to keep you warm(er), too.

-Start off by finding two Y-shape branches that you can interlock to create an entrance that’s wider than your shoulders.
+Start off by finding two Y-shaped branches that you can interlock to create an entrance that’s wider than your shoulders.
 Find another branch that’s longer than you are tall and strong.
-This will be your ridge pole that runs from the intersection of the interlocking Y-branches to the ground to form a sloping tripod.
+This will be your ridge pole that runs from the intersection of the interlocking Y branches to the ground to form a sloping tripod.
 You can raise the ridgepole slightly off the ground by placing it on another log.

 Hunting and trapping are skills that take lots of practice and instruction – even with modern weapons and tools – and Van der Loon teaches students how to build snares and “deadfall traps” used by Native Americans.
-Hopefully you have fishing line and hooks because catching a fish can be the easiest way to eat.
+Hopefully, you have fishing lines and hooks because catching fish can be the easiest way to eat.